apnadkarni/blt/doc/listview.rst

     The default is "white".

   **-activeforeground** *colorName*
-    Specifies the default color of the label when the list item is active.
+    Specifies the default color of the label when the item is active.
 This option may be overridden the style's **-activeforeground** option.
 The default is "white".

   **-activerelief** *relief*
-    Specifies the default relief of active list items.
-This determines the 3-D effect for the list item.  *Relief* indicates how the item should appear relative to the window; for example, "raised" means the item should appear to protrude.
+    Specifies the default relief of active items.
+This determines the 3-D effect for the item.  *Relief* indicates how the item should appear relative to the window; for example, "raised" means the item should appear to protrude.
 This option may be overridden by the style's **-activerelief** option.
 The default is "flat".

   **-background** *colorName*
-    Specifies the default background of the list items.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the default background of the items.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 This option may be overridden the style's **-background** option.
 The default is "white".

   **-borderwidth** *numPixels*
     Specifies the borderwidth of *pathName*.  *NumPixels* is a non-negative